fivdi/onoff/README.md

 ## Additional Information

-onoff has been tested on the BeagleBone (Ångström) and Raspberry Pi (Raspbian).
+onoff has been tested on the BeagleBone, the BeagleBone Black (Ångström and Debian), and Raspberry Pi (Raspbian).
 The suitability of onoff for a particular Linux board is highly dependent on how GPIO interfaces are made available on that board.
+The
+[GPIO interfaces](https://www.kernel.org/doc/Documentation/gpio/)
-The [GPIO interfaces](https://www.kernel.org/doc/Documentation/gpio/) documentation describes GPIO access conventions rather than standards that must be followed so GPIO can vary from platform to platform.
+documentation describes GPIO access conventions rather than standards that must be followed so GPIO can vary from platform to platform.
 For example, onoff